Freddie Mac

 On September 7, 2008, Federal Housing Finance Agency (FHFA) director James B. Lockhart III announced he had put Fannie Mae and Freddie Mac under the conservatorship of the FHFA (see Federal takeover of Fannie Mae and Freddie Mac).
 The action has been described as "one of the most sweeping government interventions in private financial markets in decades".
 As of the start of the conservatorship, the United States Department of the Treasury had contracted to acquire US$1 billion in Freddie Mac senior preferred stock, paying at a rate of 10% per year, and the total investment may subsequently rise to as much as US$100 billion.
-Shares of Freddie Mac stock, however, plummeted to about one U.S. dollar on September 8, 2008, and dropped a further 50% on June 16, 2010, when the Federal Housing Finance Agency ordered the stocks delisted.
+Shares of Freddie Mac stock, however, plummeted to about one U.S. dollar on September 8, 2008, and dropped a further 50% on June 16, 2010, when the stocks delisted due to falling below minimum share prices for the NYSE.
 In 2008, the yield on U.S Treasury securities rose in anticipation of increased U.S. federal debt.
 The housing market and economy eventually recovered, making Freddie Mac profitable once again.

-Freddie Mac is ranked No. 56 on the 2022 Fortune 500 list of the largest United States corporations by total revenue, and has $3.026 trillion in assets under management.
+Freddie Mac is ranked No. 45 on the 2023 Fortune 500 list of the largest United States corporations by total revenue, and has $3.208 trillion in assets under management.